Course Outline

 • Potential Psychological and Welfare Issues in Crisis Management

-• Strategies to Boost Staff Morale and Confidence
+• Strategies for Improving Staff Morale and Confidence in the Process

-• The Psychological Impact During and After Incidents Involving Injuries or Worse
+• Psychological Effects on Individuals During and After Incidents Involving Injuries or Casualties

 Day 10: